 Generally, we require that international students begin at the start of an academic year, entering for our fall trimester (beginning the first week in September).
 Occasionally, we do accept an international student for the spring semester if the student has been in the U.S. school system for at least one year, has earned strong grades, and demonstrates excellent written and spoken English skills.

-Students have the highest likelihood of acceptance if they apply before the Priority Consideration deadline in March and can demonstrate the following: A high level of skill when speaking and writing in English; outstanding grades in their current school; excellent teacher recommendations; and involvement in programs that they will continue to pursue once accepted to Almaden Country Day School (such as music, dance, theater, sports, clubs, etc.).
+Students have the highest likelihood of acceptance if they apply before the Priority Consideration deadline of January 15 and can demonstrate the following: A high level of skill when speaking and writing in English; outstanding grades in their current school; excellent teacher recommendations; and involvement in programs that they will continue to pursue once accepted to Almaden Country Day School (such as music, dance, theater, sports, clubs, etc.).
 We value well-rounded students and find they tend to fit in better here, since ACDS has a whole-child philosophy rather than focusing only on academic achievement.

 International students must obtain an F-1 visa from their local US Embassy to attend school in the United States for more than one year.
 In order to obtain an F-1 visa, an international student must first apply and be accepted to attend a SEVIS-approved school, such as Almaden Country Day School.
 After the student has been accepted by ACDS and his or her family returns the Enrollment Contract and fee to us, we issue an I-20 form in the student’s name, and send it via certified mail courier to the student in his or her home country.
 The student then takes this form to the local U.S. Embassy and requests an F-1 visa.

-Guardians and host families are screened and registered by professional homestay agencies that most of our international families enlist to place their children in safe, wholesome homes close to ACDS.
+Guardians and host families are screened and registered by the professional homestay agency that most of our international families enlist to place their children in safe, wholesome homes close to ACDS.
 The international student’s guardian should have a Limited Power of Attorney form signed and on file with us so that we can share information related to the student’s academic standing and personal wellness, as needed.
 The Limited Power of Attorney form should be written to provide the guardian with legal authority to make decisions about the student’s health, education and general welfare.

 Our students love living in San Jose!
 As the capitol of Silicon Valley, San Jose is at the center of the tech world, featuring access to companies such as eBay, PayPal, Google, Netflix, Apple, Facebook, and more.
-Many of our students enjoy our popular after school-sports programs (volleyball, basketball, flag football, track and field), along with skateboarding, surfing, biking, hiking, and gaming, among other activities.
+Many of our students enjoy our popular after-school sports programs (volleyball, basketball, flag football, track and field), along with skateboarding, surfing, biking, hiking, and gaming, among other activities.
 San Jose boasts many attractive amenities, including a wide variety of restaurants, shopping, universities, professional and college sports, theater, access to world-class hiking, skiing, cycling and running, camping, fishing, golfing, and more.
 From San Jose, the famous Santa Cruz Boardwalk and beaches are less than an hour’s drive, with all the attractions of San Francisco just an hour to the north.
-The South Bay Area has some of the nicest weather in the entire world, with daytime temperatures ranging from 83 degrees Fahrenheit (28 degrees Celsius) in the summer to 63 degrees Fahrenheit (17 degrees Celsius) in the winter.
+The South Bay Area has some of the nicest weather in the entire world, with average daytime temperatures ranging from 83 degrees Fahrenheit (28 degrees Celsius) in the summer to 63 degrees Fahrenheit (17 degrees Celsius) in the winter.
 There is very little humidity in our region and not much rain; while students enjoy playing in the snow up in the mountains a few hours away, there is no snow in San Jose.

 We are so pleased that you wish to learn more about Almaden Country Day School!
 We love and care for every international student in our program, and want to answer all your questions.
 Please contact us: